 How Can We Achieve Racial Unity?

 #BlackLivesMatter is a popular hashtag that has swept through social media outlets in recent months.
-In recent years, we’ve been witnessing a rising tension among the different racial groups in America.
-Racial unity is something we in America have struggled with for many years, and only in these last few years have we witnessed our country take steps backward rather than forward.
+In recent years, we’ve been witnessing a rising tension among the different ethnic groups in America.
+Racial unity, or better phrased ethnic unity, is something we in America have struggled with for many years, and only in these last few years have we witnessed our country take steps backward rather than forward.
 Last week, we all watched as the city of Baltimore was in a state of emergency as rioters and protesters burned cars and looted stores in order to gain the attention of leaders in Baltimore and beyond.
 It looked more like the 1960s than 2015.

 Diversity Among Political Leaders Isn’t the Answer

 The election of Barack Obama as the president of the United States has accomplished many things.
-First, his election has shattered the glass ceiling of racial advancement in American politics.
-Today, we see a great and wide diversity of racial groups represented among political leaders in America, including the highest office within the free world.
-Secondly, we have likewise witnessed under President Obama’s leadership a greater racial divide.
+First, his election has shattered the glass ceiling of ethnic advancement in American politics.
+Today, we see a great and wide diversity of ethnic groups represented among political leaders in America, including the highest office within the free world.
+Secondly, we have likewise witnessed under President Obama’s leadership a greater ethnic divide.
 He promised to bring races together and to unite the multicolored American population, but that has not been the case.

 The laws that govern our land matter.
 The leaders who enforce the laws and govern the people are important factors that we must not take for granted.
 To point out inconsistencies and the need for reform in sectors of government and cities as a whole is not wrong.
 In fact, it’s healthy to point out the problems and deal with the issues.
 However, all responses to the problems we face must be acted out in harmony with the laws.
 What isn’t healthy is to foster a thug mentality or a rogue and rebellious subculture that views the government and police officers as the enemy of the people.
 Wearing t-shirts with rebellious and slanderous slogans about police officers isn’t the answer.